shrenikvz/shrenikvz/README.md

-### Hi 👋
+### Hi 👋, I am Shrenik Zinage!

 - I am currently a PhD student in the School of Mechanical Engineering at Purdue University advised by Prof. Ilias Bilionis.
 - I hold an undergraduate degree in Ocean Engineering from the Indian Institute of Technology Madras, India.
-- My research background lies in scientific machine learning, uncertainty quantification, inverse problems, causal AI, neuro-causality, digital twins, statistics, stochastic modeling, control, reinforcment learning and robotics.
+- My research background lies in scientific machine learning, uncertainty quantification, inverse problems, causal AI, neuro-causality, digital twins, statistics, stochastic modeling, control, reinforcement learning and robotics.
-- Prior to joining Purdue university, I worked with Prof. Abhilash Somayajula at IITM on comprehensive comparative study of various control methodologies, ranging from classical based controllers to AI based controllers, with a specific application in active heave compensation.
+- I am especially interested in how mathematics and machine learning can work together to solve real-world problems.

 <!--
 **shrenikvz/shrenikvz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.